 - a painful or violent reaction to an extension of their rear legs

 - Play or exercise taking more of a toll than it used to

 - Reluctance to walk, climb stairs, jump or play

 - While moving, moving both rear legs in unison

 - Whining or making noises for no apparent reason

-If you have a pet that has been diagnosed with any form of canine dysplasia, take a look at Alternative Medicine for Dogs for a natural approach to pain management and slowing the progression of the disease.
+If you have a pet that is been diagnosed with any form of canine dysplasia, look into Alternative Medicine for Dogs for a natural approach to pain management and slowing the progression of the disease.